 The Governor's Office offers great opportunities to experience firsthand the inner workings of state government.
-The Office offers a variety of programs for college students, recent graduates as well as graduate students.
+The Office offers a variety of programs for college students, recent graduates, and graduate students.
 Below you can find out what opportunities are available as well as information on how to apply.

-Each application can be downloaded and filled out on your personal computer.
+Each application can be downloaded and filled out on a computer.
 Please e-mail completed applications, transcripts and letters of recommendation to the e-mail address provided on the application.

 The Governor's Office James H. Dunn, Jr. Memorial Fellowship